 *Please note, all sessions for 2019 are currently full.
 Check back periodically for newly scheduled sessions.

-Each year, the Justice Center recognizes the dedicated women and men who provide support to people with special needs throughout New York State.
-Currently, the Justice Center is seeking nominations for the 2019 Justice Center Code of Conduct Recognition Award.
-The purpose of the Code of Conduct for Custodians of People with Special Needs is to recognize those staff members who demonstrate a strong commitment to the provisions of the Code of Conduct.
+Each year, the NYS Justice Center for the Protection of People with Special Needs (Justice Center) recognizes the dedicated women and men who provide support to people with special needs throughout New York State.
+The Justice Center's Advisory Council is currently reviewing nominations it has received for the 2019 Justice Center Code of Conduct Recognition Award.
+The Code of Conduct for Custodians of People with Special Needs provides a framework for assisting people with special needs “live self-directed, meaningful lives in their communities, free from abuse and neglect, and protected from harm.”
+The purpose of this award is to recognize those staff members who demonstrate a strong commitment to the provisions of the Code of Conduct.

 Who can be nominated?